sherwynnn/sherwynnn.github.io/_posts/2025-04-27-hr-management-system.md

 Both of us collaborated closely and constantly gave each other real-time feedback so as to meet deadlines on time.
 Though the developer was not familiar with the HR processes in Singapore, we both kept each other up to speed on the tasks to accomplish together and frequently arranged discussions outside of sprint meetings.

 While both of us worked together extremely well, at the end of the day it was only just the 2 of us designing and developing an entire HR management system from scratch.
-The scale of the system was extremely complex and new features were frequently introduced by stakeholders, which made it difficult for both of us to maintain a clear focus on the system’s core features.
+The scale of the system was extremely complex, and new features were frequently introduced by stakeholders, which made it difficult for both of us to maintain a clear focus on the system’s core features.

 ###  Limited user input and stakeholder-driven feedback

 Most of the feedback came from UAT (user acceptance testing) sessions with internal stakeholders who understandably focused on their own HR operational needs, slightly creating a gap between user experience and business expectations.
-Despite this, the feedback was still important to both me and the developer as these stakeholders are essentially the end users that would be using the HR management system post deployment.
+Despite this, the feedback was still important to both me and the developer, as these stakeholders are essentially the end users that would be using the HR management system post-deployment.

 The stakeholders helped provide contextual information to specific HR processes to be integrated into the system, as well as giving us access to useful resources (usually in the form of screenshots, docs or spreadsheets) to help us to create the relevant modules as requested.